About the course

 Each trainee is assigned a mentor in each school and an external mentor who support and guide them through their professional development.
 Throughout the year trainees complete directed tasks and 3 written assignments which build up a range of evidence against the Teachers’ Standards for their Professional Portfolio which is a core requirement for the successful completion of the course.

 Short listed candidates will be invited to interview at one of our partnership schools.
 The interview panel will consist of programme leaders, head teachers or members of our external mentor team.
-As well as the interview candidates will deliver a short pre-prepared presentation; carry out a written task; a class based task and for candidates yet to pass the numeracy skills test a maths task.
+As well as the interview candidates will deliver a short pre-prepared presentation; carry out a written task; a class based task and a maths task.

 Interviews will take place either for the whole morning or the whole afternoon and will last approximately 3.5 to 4 hours in total- the start times vary between schools.